huzaifa7/CheckoutCodeTest/README.md

 2: Setup
 =============================================

-The Solution comes with a set of component tests to run againt the payment gateway api.
+The solution includes a set of component tests that verify the behavior of the payment gateway api.
 In order to run these tests:
 1. Press `F5` to start up the PaymentGatewayApi and the BankApiStub.